 Multiple injured persons means multiple claimants against the at-fault party, which could mean that the case value exceeds the at-fault party’s insurance limits.
 When this happens, each claimant may feel pressured to accept a lower settlement than they deserve.

 As an injured passenger, you have the right to assert proper compensation for your losses.
 You also have the right to get the representation of an attorney who can fight for the amount you need and deserve.
 Get a reliable car accident lawyer if you are pursuing a claim in a multi-passenger accident.

 Call a Temecula Personal Injury Lawyer Today

-The Zucker Law Firm has successfully represented injured claimants in Temecula and surrounding California cities.
+Zucker Personal Injury & Accident Lawyers, APC has successfully represented injured claimants in Temecula and surrounding California cities.
 We have obtained maximum settlements for many clients over the years, including car passengers who were having a difficult time facing insurance companies.
 Consult with us for free about your passenger injury.
 Call (951) 699-2100 today or send us a message through our online form.